arty-arty/trust_market/README.md

 ---

-Trust Marketplace integrates cutting-edge cryptographic protocols ([Seal](frontend/src/utils.ts), AES-GCM) and robust on-chain mechanisms ([Move smart contracts](move/sources/marketplace.move)).
+Trust Marketplace integrates cutting-edge cryptographic protocols ([Seal](frontend/src/utils.ts)), established cryptographic primitives like AES-GCM, and robust on-chain mechanisms ([Move smart contracts](move/sources/marketplace.move)).
 Every aspect of security, privacy, and dispute resolution is backed by explicit cryptographic and mathematical proofs, setting a new standard for decentralized interactions.

-In a future powered by decentralized technology, Trust Marketplace isn't just a choice—it's inevitable.
+Trust Marketplace implements privacy, access control, and dispute resolution using explicit cryptographic protocols (Seal, AES-GCM) and on-chain state machines (Move).

+The project is open to extension and research in decentralized trust, composable reputation, and cryptographic dispute resolution.